jacksonianrtaylor/movie_rec_proj/README.md

     have in place of it, a reasonable rating prediction of the target movie

-    -The predicted rating for the target movies for every user is found by acessing the -corresponding index location of the target movie for each users]
+    -The predicted rating for the target movies for every user is found by acessing the -corresponding index location of the target movie for each user]

-    -These predicted ratings are used to train the model with feature_3
+    -These predicted ratings fed into feature_3 are used to train the model

 Test operation (similair to train operation):